 There is an optimum method for lifting every bar and doing every type of exercise.
 If you’re straying from these tried and true forms, you’re more likely to injure yourself and damage your joints because you’re putting excessive pressure on them.

 Even the professionals take the time to cool down.
 The simplest way to do this is to repeat your warm-up routine at the end of your workout as a cool-down.
 This helps your body to recover and prepares you for the next session.

 Weight training is excellent for your body, but it’s vital to your joints and muscles to ensure you do it properly.
-If you’re experiencing joint pain and discomfort, call Next Step Orthopedics in McKinney, Texas, or use our online form to book an appointment with Dr. Dominique Nickson.
+If you’re experiencing joint pain and discomfort, call us at (972) 547-0047 or book an appointment online.